 Hitherto, being healthy implied that one was disease-free.

-In modern times, the concept of health goes beyond the criterion of absence of any kind of ailment.
-The World Health Organization (WHO) aptly defines it “a state of complete physical, mental and social well being and not merely the absence of disease or infirmity”.
+In modern times, the concept of health goes beyond the criterion of the absence of any kind of ailment.
+The World Health Organization (WHO) aptly defines it as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”.
 Consequently, health now is determined by the social, emotional, physiological, spiritual and biological aspects of life.
 Health has adopted a personalized approach now and has become holistic in nature.